sdscgithub/openshift-install/openshift-v3.6/README.md

 ```

 Note: at this point, your openshift origin cluster will be building.
 It takes typically 15-30 min and at the end
-	you should be getting something like
+	you should be getting something like hundreds of packages installed 50 something changed

->>
->>

->> If something goes awry, try to investigate and restart the provision
+>>If something goes awry, try to investigate and restart the provision

 ```
 $ sudo ansible-playbook -i ./hosts /usr/share/ansible/openshift-ansible/playbooks/byo/config.yml --limit @/usr/share/ansible/openshift-ansible/playbooks/byo/config.retry

 ```